bring/developer-site/content/api/bulksplit/_index.md

       content: |
         When working with the Bulksplit API the process is as follows:

-        ### 1. Reserve a CMR ID
+        ### 1. Reserve an id for the bulk-shipment

-        Use the `/bulk-shipment-ids` endpoint to reserve an identifier for use on the CMR documentation and identifies the bulk shipment.
+        Use the `/bulk-shipment-ids` endpoint to reserve an identifier, for use on the CMR waybill documentation and identifies the bulk shipment.

         ### 2. Book the shipping for the individual parcels/letters contained in the bulk shipment